 What is HRMS?

-A HRMS (Human Resource Management System) is a combination of systems and processes that connect human resource management and information technology through HR software.
-A HRMS may help to revolutionize a workplace.
 The automation of repetitive and time consuming tasks associated with human resources management frees up some of the companies most valuable employees and allows the focus to shift to culture, retention, and other highly impactful areas.

-Functions of HRMS Systems
+Common Functions of HRMS Systems